AVCOAT: Orion Artemis Crew Module

 After the end of the Constellation program, Orion was adapted for use with the Space Launch System to replace the Space Shuttle program.
 This spacecraft was planned to take astronauts to the International Space Station (ISS) in 2015 and to the moon in 2024.
 However, Orion was never used for ISS.
 Its first flight after EFT-1 was the uncrewed Artemis I, which flew in 2022.

 Manufacture of the EFT-1 heat shield was labor-intensive and there were concerns that the monolithic honeycomb design was inappropriate for the large Orion shield.
 Therefore, the shield was redesigned to use carefully shaped Avcoat blocks instead.

 The AVCOAT material heat shield went through several rounds of testing before being chosen for the installation.
 During the investigation of the thermochemical response of Avcoat TPS (based on first principles for comparison with EFT-1 data), things being tested on the heat-shield included: modeling of gas transport, heat transfer, and TPS material regression.

 Orion's 16.5 feet AVCOAT heat shield was secured onto the Orion Crew Module using 68 bolts by Technicians at NASA's Kennedy Space Center (KSC) in Florida.
 This heat shield is covered in titanium truss and a composite substitute with an addition skin made of carbon fiber layers.

 Orion's heat-shield was designed and manufactured by Lockheed Martin.
 The heat shield is like pieces of a puzzle that all must fit together perfectly and the bolt fittings must be lined up.

-After the heat-shield's installation, access to components of the crew module became difficult or no longer accessible.
+After the heat-shield's installation, access to components of the crew module became difficult or impossible without its removal.